dulgarianla/cse381-work/AlgorithmLib/ADD/DAGShortestPath.md

 Directed Acyclic Graph (DAG) Shortest Path

 ## 2. Abstract
 In this code it an implementation of a shortest path algorithm for a Directed Acyclic Graph (DAG).
 It finds the shortest distances from a specified starting vertex to all other vertices in the graph.
-The algorithm uses topological sorting to process vertices in a specific order, iterates through the vertices, and updates the shortest distances and predecessors based on the outgoing edges.
+The algorithm uses topological sorting to process vertices in a specific order, repeats through the vertices, and updates the shortest distances and predecessors based on the outgoing edges.

 ## 3. Methodology
+In this code the purpose is to compute the shortest path from a chosen starting vertex to all other vertices in a Directed Acyclic Graph (DAG).
+The method `ShortestPath` takes the graph (`g`) and the starting point as inputs, providing two lists as output.
+The first list, distance, holds the shortest distances from the starting vertex to all others, while the second list, `pred`, stores the predecessors along the shortest path.
+Topological sorting is used to ensure a systematic traversal, arranging vertices to prevent processing before their predecessors.
+The code starts the lists with placeholders and introduces an `INF` constant which represents infinity.
+Initial distances are set for all vertices, beginning with infinity for most but zero for the starting vertex.
+It then traverses vertices, checking for valid distances in a nested loop.
+Within the inner loop, the code explores outgoing edges, comparing distances to identify shorter paths.
+If a shorter path is found, the distance to the destination vertex is updated, and the predecessor is recorded.
+The code eventually returns a null containing `distance` and `pred`, offering a compete view of the shortest path details for each vertex in the graph.

 ## 4. Pseudocode